Canelés de Bordeaux (aka Cannelés)

 Watch the recipe video to see exactly how to make Caneles de Bordeaux from start to finish.

 We love French Pastries.
-Here are more recipes for you to try: Pate a Choux, Chocolate Marveilluex, French Apple Cake, Baba au Rhum, Marolaine, Kouign-Amann, French Apple Tart, Tarte Bourdaloue, French Financiers, Macarons, Sable Cookies, Madeleines and a romantic Coeur a la Creme.
+Here are more recipes for you to try: Concorde Cake, Pate a Choux, Chocolate Marveilluex, French Apple Cake, Baba au Rhum, Marolaine, Kouign-Amann, French Apple Tart, Tarte Bourdaloue, French Financiers, Macarons, Sable Cookies, Madeleines and a romantic Coeur a la Creme.

-If you love this recipe as much as I do, I’d really appreciate a 5-star review.
+If you love this recipe as much as I do, I’d really appreciate a star rating and a quick comment.
+Ratings and comments help my recipes show in search results.
+Thanks!

 Caneles Recipe